-- The MBTA has adjusted its subway, bus, commuter rail, and ferry services for the summer months and to support new travel patterns and behaviors.
+- The MBTA has adjusted its subway, bus, commuter rail, and ferry services to support new travel patterns and behaviors.
 Review the details of these changes on their website.

 - In addition, be sure to check the MBTA schedules pages for day-to-day updates or alerts.

 - Learn about the Ride Safer program and explore links to real-time crowding data.

 - Face coverings are no longer required for MBTA riders except on The RIDE.
 The MBTA continues to follow CDC guidelines in encouraging people to wear face masks on public transit and asks that riders respect their fellow passengers’ decisions.

 How to cancel a Commuter Rail Pass or LinkPass